switcherapi/switcher-api/README.md

 - **New domain** - Domain: /domain/create [POST]

 ### Component
-Components are applications that are using Switcher API.<br>
+Components are applications that will use Switcher API.<br>
-Each component has its own access token and needs to be linked to Switchers.
+Each component has its own access API key to interact with Switcher API.

 - **Create a component** - Component: /component/create [POST]
 - **Generating a new API Key** - Component: /component/generateApiKey [GET]